danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Parameters:*

 1. valid_ligands_list_path: Path to the CSV table with the list of valid ligands to be stratified with a k-fold cross validation approach.
-Mandatory columns: ligCode, entry, bfactor, AverageBFactor, Resolution, point_cloud_size_qRankMask, 0 to the number of classes - 1;
+This is expected to be the output of the undersampling step 5.1.
+Mandatory columns: ligCode, entry, bfactor, AverageBFactor, RefinementResolution, point_cloud_size_qRankMask, 0 to the number of classes - 1;
 2. vocab_path: Path to the vocabulary file used to label the ligands entries present in the valid_ligands_list_path table.
 It must contain one label by row, defining their order (the Background class is not used);
 3. k: The number of anti-clusters (groups with high diversity) to be created.
 This is the number of k-folds.
-Each k group will be separated in another two similar groups;
+Each k group will be separated in another two similar groups for test and validation;
 4. classes_list: (optional) The list of classes of the vocabulary that will be used in the separation of the entries by the anti-clustering algorithm (stratified approach).
 The names of the selected classes separated by comma or the word 'all' to use the entire vocabulary (all the classes).
 Default to 'all'.

 *Output:*

-One file is created in the same directory of the valid_ligands_list_path:
+One file is created in the current directory containing the list of valid ligands separated in k similar groups:
-- One CSV file named '<valid_ligands_list_path.name>_split_<classes_list>_kfolds_<k>.csv' containing the list of valid ligands separated in k similar groups.
+- One CSV file named '<valid_ligands_list_path.name>_split_<classes_list>_kfolds_<k>.csv'.
   - The groups are defined by the column 'kfolds' which contains values from 1 to k; and by the column 'test_val' which contains values equal to 'test' or 'val'.

-It will print to the screen the average value of the selected numeric characteristics by k group.
+It will print to the screen the average value of the selected numeric characteristics by each k group.
 Similar values should be present within the k groups.

 *Example:*

-Separate the ligands entries in k=13 similar groups:
+Separate the ligands entries in k=13 similar groups using all classes:
-> ``` Rscript src/undersampling_by_class_occurence.R valid_ligands_list_PDB_1.5_2.2_NP_atoms_free_ligands_1_counts_2008-02-01_depDate_noQualityFilter_box_class_freq_qRankTested_0.5_SP_undersampling_maxLigCode_1000.csv vocabularies/SP-based/vocabulary_valid_ligands_PDB_1.5_2.2_SP-based.txt 13```
+> ``` Rscript src/split_ligs_dataset_kfold.R valid_ligands_list_PDB_1.5_2.2_NP_atoms_free_ligands_1_counts_2008-02-01_depDate_undersampling_21classes_maxLigCode_1000_classOcc_0_34230.csv vocabularies/SP-based/vocabulary_valid_ligands_PDB_1.5_2.2_SP-based.txt 13 all```

 -------------------------------
 -------------------------------